This is the most common question we get at The Wire Guy Electric, so let's skip the fluff and get straight to real numbers.

 Every home is different.
 Here's what moves the number up or down.

-Your existing setup matters too.
+The condition of your existing setup.
 If your panel is in the garage with clean, accessible wiring, the job goes faster.
 If it's buried in a closet with decades of DIY splices behind it, we need more time to do it right.
 Homes built before the mid-1980s tend to have more surprises.

-Additional circuits are worth mentioning.
+Additional circuits.
 A lot of homeowners take the opportunity to add a dedicated circuit for an EV charger, a home office, or a kitchen remodel while the panel is open.
-It's cheaper to do it during the upgrade than as a separate trip later.
+It's cheaper to do it during the replacement than as a separate trip later.
 Each additional circuit typically adds $250 to $500.

 How to Know If You Actually Need One

-Not every home needs a panel upgrade.
+Not every home needs a panel replacement.
 But certain situations make it pretty clear.

 If you have a Federal Pacific, Zinsco, or Challenger panel, replacement isn't optional.
 These brands have well-documented failure rates and are flagged by home inspectors and insurance companies.